FelixdelasPozas/transcodertomp3/readme.md

 # Install

-MusicTranscoder is available for Windows 7 onwards.
+MusicTranscoder is available for Windows 10 onwards.
 You can download the lastest installer from the [releases page](https://github.com/FelixdelasPozas/transcodertomp3/releases).
 Neither the application or the installer are digitally signed so the system will ask for approval before running it the first time.

+The last version compatible with Windows 7 & 8 is version 1.4.4, you can download it [here](https://github.com/FelixdelasPozas/transcodertomp3/releases/tag/1.4.4).

 # Screenshots
 Configuration dialog.